melodic17/Microsoft-Intune/README.md

 faster, cleaner, and occasionally with a suspicious amount of RGB.

 > 🎣 Some people go fishing to relax…
-> I spin up containers, VLANs, and services until the fans sound like a jet.
+> I spin up containers, VLANs, and services...

 ---